Afnanfreelancer/APW-Research-Project/README.md

-Run analysis scripts in scripts/ to explore question-wise, faculty-wise, or thematic insights.
+Run analysis scripts in scripts/ for insights.

 Ethical Considerations